-Between 1803 and 1806, the vast majority of the states of the Holy Roman Empire were mediatized
+Between 1803 and 1806, the vast majority of the states of the Holy Roman Empire were mediatized by Napoleon.
+These

-by Napoleon.
-These states lost their Reichsunmittelbarkeit ("imperial immediacy") and became part of other states.
+states lost their Reichsunmittelbarkeit ("imperial immediacy") and became part of other states.
+The number of states

-The number of states was reduced from about three hundred to about thirty.
-Mediatization went along with secularization: the
+was reduced from about three hundred to about thirty.
+Mediatization went along with secularization: the abolition of most

-The legal basis for mediatization was the Reichsdeputationshauptschluss of 1803, which had
+of the ecclesiastic states.
+The legal basis for mediatization was the Reichsdeputationshauptschluss of 1803, which had become

-the mediatized princes, such as first instance jurisdiction.
+princes, such as first instance jurisdiction.

-The dissolution of the Holy Roman Empire meant that anyone
+The dissolution of the Holy Roman Empire meant that anyone who was previously

-those who became full-fledged members of the Confederation became full-fledged members of the international community as sovereign
+who became full-fledged members of the Confederation became full-fledged members of the international community as sovereign

 entities.
 A few other mediatizations were carried out by Napoleon between 1806 and 1813, and were not reversed by the Congress

-exact process of mediatization was delineated by articles 25-33 of the treaty founding the Confederation.
-Although the mediatized
+by articles 25-33 of the treaty founding the Confederation.
+Although the mediatized families did not acquire sovereignty and

-families did not acquire sovereignty and lost some of their powers (legislation, final jurisdiction, control over police and
+lost some of their powers (legislation, final jurisdiction, control over police and military conscription, right to levy taxes),

-military conscription, right to levy taxes), they kept their private estates and feudal rights, including lower jurisdiction
+they kept their private estates and feudal rights, including lower jurisdiction in civil and criminal cases, jurisdiction

-in civil and criminal cases, jurisdiction over local policing, forests, hunting and fishing rights, mining rights, etc. Mediatized
+over local policing, forests, hunting and fishing rights, mining rights, etc. Mediatized princes continued to be subject to

-princes continued to be subject to a special jurisdiction in criminal matters, their estates were free from confiscation,
+a special jurisdiction in criminal matters, their estates were free from confiscation, and some of their liabilities were

-and some of their liabilities were taken over by their new sovereigns.
-They were free to settle anywhere within the territory
+taken over by their new sovereigns.
+They were free to settle anywhere within the territory of the Confederation.

 Over